 The sad thing is, whenever I do express such unhappiness, people are not used to it coming from me, and they become very defensive, asking “what in the world is your problem?”
 When people confirm my sad belief that I have no right to be sad, it depresses me even more.

-I hate it when life becomes perfect when I become ANGRY
+I hate it when life gets better after I become ANGRY

 Whenever I feel upset because of the way people treat me (and that is VERY rare), people seem to get mad at me even more.